+#CapeAbility is founded on the idea that every child has the potential to be their own superhero.
+The campaign uses Bible and Welcare superhero stories to encourage positive mental health and well-being for children and young people and to raise awareness of the work of Welcare amongst a new generation of supporters.
 The campaign uses the metaphors of capes and super heroes to encourage children to thrive, to care and to inspire others and to recognise their own individual strengths and talents, and so become superheroes themselves.
-We incorporated the topic of superheroes to provide an innovative and exciting way to enable children to develop resilience and to teach them how to look after their emotional and mental wellbeing.
+We incorporated the topic of superheroes to provide an innovative and exciting way to enable children to develop resilience and to teach them how to look after their emotional and mental well-being.
 Anglican and Methodist schools will be able to use these lessons as part of their SIAMS assessment.

-The campaign shows how Welcare can help children to thrive through work to build emotional well-being; to care, through a focus on mutual respect and positive relationships; so that children can go on to inspire their peers and families to have healthy relationships.
+#CapeAbility will help children develop key mental health strengths to build their emotional well-being so that children can go on to inspire their peers and families to have healthy relationships.

-You can find more details on how you can run the Campaign, fundraising activity ideas and general superhero activities in the following document.
+You can find more details on how you can run the Campaign, for fundraising activity ideas and general superhero activities below:

-If you are a headteacher, and want to take part in CapeAbility for Schools 2020, please register your interest and we will be in touch.
+If you are a headteacher or a Junior Church leader, and want to take part in CapeAbility for Schools and Churches 2020, register your interest and we will be in touch.